 - Neonates with streak ovaries often have oedema of the hands and feet as a first presenting sign.
-However, many present in adolescence with short stature (<1.5 m).
+However, many present in adolescence with short stature.

-- This is characterised by the presence of both ovarian and testicular tissue in a single patient.
+- This is now called ovotesticular disorder of sex development and is characterised by the presence of both ovarian and testicular tissue in a single patient.
 The testes will develop in the presence of a single Y chromosome even with more than a single X chromosome.

 - No single clinical feature can distinguish true hermaphroditism from other forms of intersexuality with firm diagnosis possible after ultrasound and hormone assay.